Achievements of Phase II

 Phase II has served as an expansion to Urban-LEDS, with local governments joining the project in 4 new countries: Bangladesh, Colombia, Lao PDR, and Rwanda.

 In 2018, the in-country project focus was on establishing key relationships with national government ministries, project cities, and other stakeholders, formalized through the creation of National Project Advisory Groups.
-The current systems of climate finance, reporting, and governance have been analyzed in four countries, and pilot activities to strengthen multi-level governance have been identified.
-Local governments have been welcomed into the project, their current challenges examined, their needs and opportunities identified, and capacity building through staff training has begun.
+Existing systems of climate finance, reporting, and governance were analyzed in four countries, and pilot activities to strengthen multi-level governance were identified as a result.
+Local governments were welcomed into the project and their challenges were examined, their needs and opportunities were assessed and priorities identified, and corresponding capacity building through staff training were undertaken.
+The implementation of the Urban-LEDS II project covered the duration between 1 April 2017 to 31 December 2021 (including a 9-month no cost extension).

 Phase II Project Goals

-In 2019, city-level project implementation is accelerating.
-New data to inform decision-making is being produced in the form of greenhouse gas emissions inventories and climate risk & vulnerability assessments.
-Pilot implementation projects will be scoped and project proposals for larger climate projects will be developed.
-Local government officials will get the chance to meet each other during a study tour of European cities; the Urban-LEDS event highlight of 2019.
+From 2019, city-level project implementation accelerated.
+New data to inform decision-making was produced in the form of greenhouse gas emissions inventories and climate risk & vulnerability assessments.
+Pilot implementation projects were scoped and project proposals for larger climate projects were developed.
+Local government officials were offered and took the chance to meet each other during a study tour of European cities; the Urban-LEDS event highlight of 2019.
+Subsequently, targeted peer exchange events and workshops were organized to accelerate peer learning and replication of good practices.